 - Spread the dough out with the spatula until approximately 1" thick across.
+You can also use your hands, coated in oil, for this.
 Drizzle the remaining two tablespoons of oil on top and use your fingers to press the dough in and form "dimples" in the dough.
 Allow to rest at room temperature for one more hour.

 - Meanwhile, preheat your oven to 400 degrees F.

 - Just before baking, sprinkle the rosemary and sea salt on top of the bread.

 - Bake for 30 minutes or until golden brown and fully cooked.